-Bachelor of Science in Exercise and Sports Science
+Bachelor of Science in Exercise & Sports Science

 Internship opportunities in KRS are the culminating experience in which each student can apply classroom studies to real-world situations.

 Internships through The University of Tulsa ExSS program include:

 - Hospital Wellness